robertcepa/toucan-js/README.md

 - All request search params
 - Request body

-You will need to whitelist potentially sensitive data using:
+You will need to explicitly allow potentially sensitive data using:

-- whitelistedHeaders option (array of headers or Regex)
+- allowedHeaders option (array of headers or Regex)
-- whitelistedCookies option (array of cookies or Regex)
+- allowedCookies option (array of cookies or Regex)
-- whitelistedSearchParams option (array of search params or Regex)
+- allowedSearchParams option (array of search params or Regex)
 - toucan.setRequestBody function (stringified JSON)
-- beforeSend option (if you need more flexibility than whitelistedX functions)
+- beforeSend option (if you need more flexibility than allowedX functions)